concordion/concordion-excel-extension-tutorial/README.md

 we are telling concordion that this is a command applying to the whole table, and that it should repeat this operation for each row of the table in turn.

 If you understand how concordion works when processing HTML, then this might seem a bit magical.
-As discussed earlier, the way the Concordion Excel Extension works is that it converts the spreadsheet into an HTML representation.
+As discussed in the [documentation](https://github.com/concordion/concordion-excel-extension), the way the Concordion Excel Extension works is that it converts the spreadsheet into an HTML representation.
 The brackets are a directive to tell the processor to not put the command on the current HTML element, but on a parent element with the matching tag
 (in this case: work up the HTML heirarchy until you find the table tag, and add the command there).